Top 10 things to do in Rotorua

-Best of all, TOP 10 Holiday Parks has two locations in Rotorua, Rotorua TOP 10 Holiday Park and Blue Lake TOP 10 Holiday Park.
-Both of which are located close to the action so you can experience the amazing region with the comfort of modern facilities, paired with that warm North Island hospitality.
+Best of all, you can stay at Blue Lake TOP 10 Holiday Park which is located conveniently located 10 minutes drive from the centre of Rotorua so you can experience the amazing region with the comfort of modern facilities, paired with that warm North Island hospitality.

 To help you get started on your next adventure, we’ve put together our top ten must-do experiences in Rotorua!

 Tamaki Maori Village, Rotorua, North Island - Image: All credits to Tamaki Moari Village